 These ones you can buy on Amazon are great because you get a pack of 4 bottles.
 They have drinkable lids and they’re shatter-proof – they’re ideal for having your juice on the go!

 Aside from using proper bottles for storing your juice, remember these four things:

-- Use fresh vegetables
+- Use fresh fruits and vegetables

 - Keep it in the fridge